Lapple/react-json-inspector/README.md

 Optional parameters for filterer (search).
 Must be an object.

+- `cacheResults`, Set to `false` to disable the filterer cache.
+This can sometimes provide performance enhancements with larger data sets.
+Defaults to `true`.
 - `ignoreCase`, Set to `true` to enable case insensitivity in search.
+Defaults to `false`.

+#### props.verboseShowOriginal

+Set to `true` for full `showOriginal` expansion of children containing search term.
 Defaults to `false`.